selkies-project/selkies-gstreamer/docs/development.md

 # Development and Contributions

+**We are in need of maintainers and community contributors.
+Please consider stepping up, as we can never have too much help!**

 This project was meant to be built upon community contributions from people without any prior media networking experience.

 [GStreamer](https://gstreamer.freedesktop.org) is much easier to develop without prior experience on multimedia application development, and this project is a perfect starting point for anyone who wants to get started.